MPs call for stronger enforcement to reduce drink drive casualties

 For full details of the inquiry that gave rise to this report visit: Drink and drug driving inquiry page

-More news on: Crime, civil law, justice and rights, Parliament, government and politics, Parliament, Crime, Emergency services, Transport, Roads, Police, Drugs crimes, House of Commons, Commons news, Committee news
+More news on: Crime, civil law, justice and rights, Parliament, government and politics, Parliament, Crime, Emergency services, Transport, Roads, Police, Drugs crimes, House of Commons news, Commons news, Committee news